riccim94/ASCATCATA/README.md

 ```

 The dataset structure required consists of a long format, with one column containing the time units, one column indicating the different sensory parameters considered, one having all the 0 and 1 values, and as many columns as are the factors and interactions considered in the experimental design.
 A snippet of a valid data.frame structure is reported below.

+> [!NOTE]
+> For the correct functioning of the functions, it is necessary that the time column defined in `timecol` does not have any alphabet characters or symbols.

 ``` r
 data.long